-The construction phase of the State Highway 6 widening project is set to begin tentatively in late March or early April 2019.
 The project will widen SH 6 from six to eight lanes between Brooks St. and Lexington Blvd.
 This is a project of The Texas Department of Transportation (TxDOT) in partnership with the City of Sugar Land and Fort Bend County.

 This is another project that is intended to improve mobility, the number one concern of residents as expressed in our most recent citizen satisfaction survey; address safety along one of our busiest roadways, ensuring Sugar Land remains safer than ever before; as the city’s commitment to aggressively investing in infrastructure continues.